swcarpentry/website/_posts/2016/01/2016-01-14-steering-raniere-silva.md

 ## Plans for 2016

 In 2016,
-independent of the result of the Steering Committee election result, I want to focus on the assessment of achievements that our students had after attend our workshops because this is a important piece to Software Carpentry sustainability and expansion.
+independent of the result of the Steering Committee election, I want to focus on the assessment of achievements that our students had after attend our workshops because this is a important piece to Software Carpentry sustainability and expansion.